 When booking a hotel, a lot of websites or travel agents will ask you if you have any specific requests.
 This question often gets overlooked due to the excitement of booking a holiday.
 However, if you are travelling with small children, then this question could be your new best friend.
 If you are travelling with a buggy, and are given the option for any specific requests, you may want to ask to have a room on the ground floor.
 Staying in a room on the ground floor will make accessibility a lot easier, as you will not have to carry a buggy up the stairs or in a lift.
 Having a room on the ground floor will also mean they you will not have balcony facilities.
 Small children can easily get their body parts stuck between the bars of balconies, fall, or slip on them.
 Abta, the Association of British Travel Agents, have recently renewed their calls to travellers over balcony safety, and have issued a poster, video, and leaflet with balcony safety tips.
-Abta’s campaign can be found here.
+Abta’s campaign.

 If you are after a balcony, or are given a room with a balcony, there are steps that you can take to make them a safer environment for small children.
 Do not leave small children unsupervised when around a balcony.
 Unsupervised children could lead to slips, trips, and falls!
 It is also important to make sure all balcony furniture is moved away from the railings, so that small children cannot climb on to them, and potentially fall and injure themselves.